hashicorp/vault/website/source/docs/configuration/storage/foundationdb.html.md

 - `path` `(string: "vault")` - The path of the top-level FoundationDB directory (using the directory layer) under which the Vault data will reside.

+- `ha_enabled` `(string: "false")` - Whether or not to enable Vault high-availability mode using the FoundationDB backend.

 ## `foundationdb` tips